UBS rogue trader's colleagues weep in UK dock

-LONDON (Reuters) - A former UBS UBSN.VX trader wept in a London dock on Tuesday after reading an email in which “rogue trader” Kweku Adoboli, a former colleague accused of fraud, admitted to unauthorized trades that risked undermining the Swiss bank and colleagues.
+LONDON, Oct 2 (Reuters) - A former UBS trader wept in a London dock on Tuesday after reading an email in which “rogue trader” Kweku Adoboli, a former colleague accused of fraud, admitted to unauthorised trades that risked undermining the Swiss bank and colleagues.

-John Hughes, 30, one of the most senior former traders on the bank’s Exchange Traded Funds (ETF) desk in London, conceded he also made some unauthorized trades.
+John Hughes, 30, one of the most senior former traders on the bank’s Exchange Traded Funds (ETF) desk in London, conceded he also made some unauthorised trades.

 But he insisted he did not know that Adoboli had been creating fictitious trades.
 He smiled when calling his former colleague an “excessive” gambler.